 Any student may appeal a sanction levied by an instructor for an honor code violation.
-The student must appeal (through the Office of Student Conduct & Academic Integrity - 333 Keeny Hall) within four (4) business days after notice of the instructor's decision has been mailed or verbally given to the student.
-Late notices of appeal will be accepted or rejected by the Dean of the College under which the course was taught after hearing the student's reasons for failure to comply with the preceding sentence.
+The student must appeal (through the Office of Student Conduct & Academic Integrity - 333 Keeny Hall) within four (4) business days after notice of the instructor's decision has been emailed or verbally given to the student.
+Late notices of appeal will be accepted or rejected by the Director of Student Conduct after hearing the student's reasons for failure to comply with the preceding sentence.
 In appeals regarding administrative actions of the instructor of record, the Honor Council shall hear and decide the merits of the accusation and the censure imposed as if the matter were being brought before it initially.
 The instructor of record will be present at this hearing.